gtech-mulearn/IEEE-LAUNCHPAD/TEMPLATE.md

 ### About Me

-> I’m a B.Tech student (2020-2024) passionate about learning technical skills, skilled in UI/UX designing, and currently studying web development.
+> I’m a B.Tech student (2020-2024) passionate in learning technical skills, skilled in UI/UX designing, and currently studying web development.

 ## Portfolio Highlights